-- (a) With Insert, since we do not change $\mathcal{A}$ before the update, our only concern is a new global nontree edge.
-This is either e if e does not go in F, or an edge f that e replaces in F. In either case $\mathcal{A}$ is subsequently updated with the new global nontree edge.
-With Delete, we get no new nontree edges, so our only concern is edges changing status in some $A_i$ .
-The edges changing status before the update of $\mathcal{A}$ are exactly the replacement edges in R that we later update with.
-This completes (a). - (b) We now show that the update of $\mathcal{A}$ establishes (iv) for the edges in D. This follows if we can show that when the update starts, the edges of D are not nontree edges in any $A_i$ .
+(a) With Insert, since we do not change \mathcal{A} before the update, our only concern is a new global nontree edge.
+This is either e if e does not go in F, or an edge f that e replaces in F. In either case \mathcal{A} is subsequently updated with the new global nontree edge.
+With Delete, we get no new nontree edges, so our only concern is edges changing status in some A_i .
+The edges changing status before the update of \mathcal{A} are exactly the replacement edges in R that we later update with.
+This completes (a).

+(b) We now show that the update of A establishes (iv) for the edges in D. This follows if we can show that when the update starts, the edges of D are not nontree edges in any A_i .
 In case of Insert, our concern is if e replaces an edge f which is then used for the update.
-However, f was a global tree edge, so f must be a local tree edge in any $A_i$ it appears in.
-In connection with Delete, let f edge in f was a replacement edge from some f meaning that it was a nontree edge in f however, by f has replaced f in f is not a nontree edge in any other f has replaced f in f is no longer a nontree edge in any f has.
-Update establishes f in the edges in f has replaced f in f in the edges in f has replaced f in the edges in f in the
+However, f was a global tree edge, so f must be a local tree edge in any A_i it appears in.
+In connection with Delete, let $r \in D = R$.
+Then r was a replacement edge from some A_i , meaning that it was a nontree edge in A_i .
+However, by (iv), this means that r is not a nontree edge in any A_i .
+Further, since r has replaced e in A_i , r is no longer a nontree edge in any A_i .
+Thus, Update establishes (iv) for the edges in D.

-To see that Update does not destroy (iv) for any edge outside D, let f be a nontree edge satisfying (iv) before the update and let i be the $A_i$ in which f appears as a nontree edge.
-If j < i, by (iv), f does not appear in any $A_h$ , $h \le j$ , and hence f is not affected by the update.
-If, on the other hand, $i \le j$ , then after the update, f is still not a nontree edge in any $A_h$ , $h > j \ge i$ , and clearly f becomes a nontree edge in $A_i$ if f is a global nontree edge.
-This completes step (b). $\square$
+To see that Update does not destroy (iv) for any edge outside D, let f be a nontree edge satisfying (iv) before the update and let i be the A_i in which f appears as a nontree edge.
+If j < i, by (iv), f does not appear in any A_h , $h \le j$, and hence f is not affected by the update.
+If, on the other hand, $i \le j$, then after the update, f is still not a nontree edge in any A_h , $h > j \ge i$, and clearly f becomes a nontree edge in A_j if f is a global nontree edge.
+This completes step (b). \Box